 School Meals

-If your child stays for a full day you can provide a packed lunch or we can provide them with a school meal at a cost of £1.80 per day.
-Please click here to see our current menu.
+If your child stays for a full day you can provide a packed lunch or we can provide them with a school meal at a cost of £2.47 (current 2023/24 price) per day.

-At Masefield, we offer places to children when they are 3 years of age.
-We no longer require parents to wait until the term after their child’s third birthday before we accept them into our provision.
-This means that we are able to offer places to children as they turn three, only if there is space available in our Nursery setting which corresponds with the adult ratio figures.
+At Masefield, we offer places to children the term after their third birthday (September, January and April intake).
+On some occasions we are able to accept children once they turn three, but only if there are spaces available in our Nursery setting which corresponds with the adult ratio figures.
 Children born in July will only be admitted into Nursery in the following September due to term dates.

 Transition into Nursery

-To support each child’s smooth transition into the setting, we strongly recommend that parents attend a “play and stay” visit, at least one week prior to their child starting in Nursery.
-This is followed by a transition week, prior to the child starting their chosen provision.
-This involves children staying for 2 hours on their first day, and half days for the remainder of the week.
-This ensures that each child is supported to settle in well into Nursery and that they feel happy and safe.
-If parents or carers feel that their child may need additional time or support to settle then this transition period can be amended to reflect the individual needs of the child.
+To support each child’s smooth transition into the setting, we strongly recommend that parents attend a Stay and Play visit, at least one week prior to their child starting in Nursery.
+If parents or carers feel that their child may need additional time or support to settle then a transition period can be amended to reflect the individual needs of the child.

 Changes to Nursery hours or days